MiniBossGPT/Mini-Boss/docs/setup.md

 ### Configuration (follow guide for Auto-GPT)

-1. Find the file named `.env.template` in the main `Mini-Boss` folder.
+1. Find the file named `.env.template` in the main `Auto-GPT` folder.
 This file may be hidden by default in some operating systems due to the dot prefix.
 To reveal hidden files, follow the instructions for your specific operating system:
     [Windows][show hidden files/Windows], [macOS][show hidden files/macOS].